Ralph Klassen: Professional career

-A highly-skilled player who possessed explosive skating ability, Klassen was touted by pro scouts as one of the top North American players in 1975, and was appropriately selected high in the two amateur drafts: 3rd overall in the first round of the 1975 NHL Amateur Draft by the California Golden Seals and 5th overall by the Cleveland Crusaders of the World Hockey Association (WHA) in the first round of the 1975 WHA Amateur Draft.
+A highly skilled player who possessed explosive skating ability, Klassen was touted by pro scouts as one of the top North American players in 1975, and was appropriately selected high in the two amateur drafts: 3rd overall in the first round of the 1975 NHL Amateur Draft by the California Golden Seals and 5th overall by the Cleveland Crusaders of the World Hockey Association (WHA) in the first round of the 1975 WHA Amateur Draft.
 When many drafted players of that year were signing unusually large contracts, opting to begin their careers in the fledgling WHA, Klassen chose a more traditional route, and signed his first pro contract with the California Golden Seals for US$70,000 per season.

 In his first professional season in 1975–76, Klassen, after a solid NHL training camp, commenced his professional hockey career with the Central Hockey League's Salt Lake Golden Eagles in the minor pro ranks.
 He played only four games in the minors before he was called up by California.
 Klassen made his NHL debut as one of two youngest players on the squad at the age of 19, along with Dennis Maruk, on October 8, 1975, at the Atlanta Flames.
 Klassen scored a goal in his first game.
 Klassen played the remaining 71 games for the Seals, racking up 6 goals and 15 assists, in his rookie year.

-In 1976, California Golden Seals franchise was moved to Cleveland as the Cleveland Barons.
+In 1976, the California Golden Seals were moved to Cleveland as the Cleveland Barons.
 In 1976–77, Klassen played for the struggling Barons and increased his scoring to 14 goals in 80 games.
 A solid two-way player, he was a consistent contributor to the team; however, it did not help the dismal play of the hapless Barons who won only 47 games in their two NHL seasons.
 In the 1977–78 season, after playing 13 games for the Barons, he was traded to the Colorado Rockies on January 9, 1978, as part of a deal with Fred Ahern for Chuck Arnason and Rick Jodzio.
 In Colorado, Klassen played 44 games.